 Another big part of the Leinster player pathway programme involves the placing of young school students, often from Transition Year into overseas schools placements.
 There are huge benefits of engaging in this type of programme for the boys involved and it exposes them to a high standard of cricket at some of the leading schools in countries like South Africa, England and Australia.
 In 2019 a large group of talented young female cricketers are going to South Africa for the first time under the scheme.

-There are four members of the development staff currently which are supplemented by a pool of certified development coaches.
+There are eight members of the development staff currently which are supplemented by a pool of certified development coaches.

 You can contact Brían on firstname.lastname@example.org